-Born in South Africa, Brent Stirton is a senior staff photographer for Reportage by Getty Images, New York.
+Born in South Africa and now living in Los Angeles, USA, Brent Stirton is a senior staff photographer for Reportage by Getty Images in New York.
 He specialises in documentary work, is known for his alternative approaches and travels an average of 10 months of the year on assignment.

 He has won seven World Press Photo awards and was voted International Photographer of the Year 2008 at the Lucie Awards.
 He’s been honoured by the United Nations for his work on the environment and in the field of HIV.
 He has also received awards from the Overseas Press Club, the Frontline Club, the Deadline Club, Days Japan, POYi, China International Photo Awards, the Lead Awards, Graphis, American Photography, American Photo and the American Society of Publication Designers.